sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   ssh is highly likely to be disabled - 12 factor - administrative process
   - run flyway on the cloud foundry
 - in fedex, they use database (oracle) outside of pcf
-- docker exect -it tracker-database sh
+- docker exec -it tracker-database sh

 - development time vs production time database migration
   - production data (a couple of million data)